Luckyseer/The-Arena/README.md

 `Controls: Arrow keys for moving the cursor around, Enter to select options, RCTRL to exit out of menu or other actions as instructed.`

-Read `changelog.txt` In order to see what's new after an update.
+Read `Changelog.md` In order to see what's new after an update.
 # Screenshots
 ![Screenshot](screenshots/pic1.PNG)
 ![Screenshot2](screenshots/pic2.PNG)